alterNERDtive/VaultHunters-tweaks/README.md

 * Halved cooldown times for all ranks.

+### Iskallic Jewel

+* Added the ability to pulverize more things because why not
+  * Chromatic Iron Ore → 3x Raw Chromatic Iron
+  * any color Concrete → respective Concrete Powder

 ### Ornate Chest

 * Increased amount of raw carbon dropped across all levels.